keijiro/keijiro.github.io/index.md

 Oh did I mention that I also create music?
 Not often but sometimes I share them on [SoundCloud] and [YouTube].

-You can ping me via [Twitter]/[Facebook].
+You can ping me via [Twitter] or [Facebook].
 In case of preferring good old email, drop at [here]!

 [Unity]: https://unity3d.com